dechantoine/PokeGAN/README.md

 ![AllGens](https://github.com/dechantoine/PokeGAN/blob/master/allgen.PNG)

 First and second gen Bulbasaur looks ugly now...
-Because the actual style for Pokémons have been adopted in the third gen, I dropped icons from the oldest gen. Then, I cropped icons with size greater thant 64x64 if possible (if the Pokemon on the icon can fit in a 64x64 square).
-Finally, I changed the white background in a black background and wroked with grayscaled images.
+Because the actual style for Pokémons have been adopted in the third gen, I dropped icons from the oldest gen. I chose to work with 64x64 pictures because it suits the convolution and deconvolution process very well.
+So, I cropped icons with size greater thant 64x64 if possible (if the Pokemon on the icon can fit in a 64x64 square).
+Finally, I changed the white background in a black background and worked with grayscaled images.

 ![Process](https://github.com/dechantoine/PokeGAN/blob/master/process.PNG)